YuyaKiri/Portfolio/README.md

 # Features

 This website is simple design with HTML, CSS and Javascript.
-Also, this site supported responsive design.
+Also, this website supported responsive design.

 # Author